JennaHuff/reactdnd-todo/README.md

 TODO:
+-make piece svg accessible (alt)
-if dice are the same, both get used find out how to put a folder inside public for vite images pawns should be bg images, not svg in the code (perhaps) MOVE_PIECE in reducer doesn't work squares should not be highlighted if a piece cannot move to them, eg: squareIsBlocked
+-if dice are the same, both get used
+-find out how to put a folder inside public for vite images -pawns should be bg images, not svg in the code (perhaps) -MOVE_PIECE in reducer doesn't work
+-squares should not be highlighted if a piece cannot move to them, eg: squareIsBlocked

 # React + TypeScript + Vite